 So how does it work?
 Let’s look at an example.

 Let’s say you open a deal on GBP\NZD, under the Forex tab.
 You make a prediction that the price will go up and open a <Long> position by clicking <Buy>:

 The deal is opened at the level of the current <Ask>, 1.8589.
-This means that in order to close the deal in profit, the Bid quote at the moment when you close the deal has to be higher than the Ask price at which the position was opened.
+This means that in order to close the deal with a profit, the Bid quote at the moment you close the deal has to be higher than the Ask price at which the position was opened.
 Basically, you want to sell the asset (close the deal) for a higher price than the one at which you bought it.

 That said, remember that on IQ Option you do not actually own the asset, but rather profit from investing in the price development.

 In case you predict a decrease of the price and open a <Short> position by clicking <Sell>, your deal will open at <Bid> price and in order for it to close in profit, your closing price (current <Ask>) has to be lower than the Bid price at which you opened the deal.